kukuu/Technical-Consulting-Stakeholder-Management/stakeholder-management-10-commandments.md

 _Note_:

-**Good project governance and success requires providing clarity about stakeholder engagement roles and responsibilities and what is expected of people involved in the project.**
+**Good project governance and success requires providing clarity about stakeholder engagement roles and responsibilities and what is expected of people involved in the project - being assertiveness is paramount.**

 ### Communicate